‘The Kid’ is back: MLB brings in Ken Griffey Jr. to be senior adviser to commissioner

 He’s already done it once in his Hall of Fame career.

 He was a precocious prodigy at Archbishop Moeller High in Cincinnati when the Mariners selected him with the first overall pick of the 1987 draft.
 His talent and baseball acumen were obvious from his first professional game.
-He rocketed through the Mariners system in a season and a half, earning a spot on the Mariners opening day roster for the 1989 season and debuting on April 3.
+He rocketed through the Mariners system in a season and a half, earning a spot on the Mariners’ opening-day roster for the 1989 season and debuting April 3.

 He became an instant phenomenon in the Northwest and in baseball, injecting a youthful energy and bringing a level of excitement that was needed for a moribund franchise that had never had a true superstar and experienced success.